 This economic growth has translated into some benefits for the people of Mongolia.
 Poverty has been on a downward trend over the past decade.
 Most recently, it decreased from 38.7 percent in 2010 to 27.4 percent in 2012.
 Substantial progress has also been made in regard to several Millennium Development Goals (MDGs) at the national level, though significant regional disparities prevail.

 To ensure sustainable and inclusive growth, Mongolia will need to strengthen institutional capacity to manage public revenues efficiently and limit the effects of Dutch Disease; allocate its resources effectively among spending, investing, and saving; reduce poverty; and offer equal opportunities to all its citizens in urban and rural areas.
 It needs to do this in a manner which protects the environment and intergenerational equity.

-As of November 2012, there are 13 active Bank-supported investment and Technical Assistance operations with US$ 211.1 million in commitments, and 41 active Trust Funds in the portfolio with a total donor commitment of US$ 67.4 million.
+As of Sept.
+30, 2013, there are 16 active Bank-supported projects in Mongolia, with over US$ 127 million in commitments.
 The majority of the projects support infrastructure development, economic governance and institutional strengthening of the mining sector.

 In addition to the lending and grant operations, the Bank also provides analytical and advisory work to Mongolia to support its medium and long term development objectives and capacity building for government’s reform strategy in key strategic directions.

 In 2008, Parliament of Mongolia approved the Comprehensive National Development Strategy.
 The document sets a 14-year development path: the first phase (2007-2015) will focus on achieving the Millennium Development Goals and actively developing the country’s economy; the second phase (2016-2021) will be dedicated to transitioning to a knowledge-based economy.

 Enhance Mongolia’s capacity to manage the mining economy sustainably and transparently.